 The ACT always falls on a Saturday morning (bright and early!), and there tend to be more exams in the fall than in the spring.
 Looking at the past ACT dates can help you plan for the next round of dates, so you know which weekends to circle on your calendar.

 Since there are only six ACT test dates per year, it’s important to plan ahead!
-This post is a handy calendar of projected future dates, and these are the past ACT test dates from 2014-2016:
+This post is a handy calendar of projected future dates, and these are the past ACT test dates from 2014 to mid-2018:

 Past ACT Test Dates